s0undt3ch/setuptools-declarative-requirements/README.md

     setuptools.setup()
 ```

-If this is your case your `setup.cfg` needs an extra bit of tweak.
+If this is your case, your `setup.cfg` needs an extra bit of tweak.
 Make sure you have
 ``setuptools-declarative-requirements`` in your `setup_requires`:
 ```ini
 [options]